codeclinic/wp-spamfree/readme.txt

 = Adding a Comment Form to Your Blog =
 First create a page (not post) where you want to have your comment form.
 Then, insert the following tag and you're done: `<!--spamfree-contact-->`

+There is no need to configure the form, it allows you to simply drop it into the page you want to install it on.

+**What the Contact Form feature IS:** A simple drop-in contact form that won't get spammed.
+**What the Contact Form feature is NOT:** A configurable and full-featured plugin like some other contact form plugins out there.
+**Note:** Please do not request new features for the contact form, as the main focus of the plugin is spam protection.
+Thank you.

 == Other Notes ==